This strawberry mojito cocktail recipe is perfect when you have sweet seasonal strawberries.

-Every season is a drinking season for us, but Summer is particularly inebriating because, well, it’s hot.
+Summer is a great time for this Strawberry Mojito Cocktail because it’s hot outside.
 But we haven’t experienced the swelling heat like many of our friends on the East Coast.
 How lucky are we to be in mild So Cal weather?
 Very lucky, but we’re not bragging.
 And hey, we have congestion and smog to add to our heat, so there’s always a trade-off with our mild weather!

 After a long work day when we’re in town, we spent quite a bit of time in the backyard pulling weeds, trimming excess branches and building up a hefty thirst.
 Normally we have quite a collection of ice cold bottles of Rose in the fridge, but mixing it up with summer cocktails keeps us inspired and energized to weed some more.

 As of late, the mint seeds we sprinkled in the garden is taking off beautifully.
-An abundance of fresh mint in mojitos cocktails is always a fabulous Summer quencher, but after pulling up a few garden strawberries and an inspiration from The Berry Bible, we changed cocktail directions a bit and made strawberry mojitos.
+An abundance of fresh mint in mojitos cocktails is always a fabulous Summer quencher, but after pulling up a few garden strawberries and an inspiration from The Berry Bible, we changed cocktail directions a bit and made this Strawberry Mojito Cocktail.

 For berry lovers theres a great new reference and recipe book, appropriately called The Berry Bible.
 Every single page in this thorough book by author Janie Hibler is helpful for anyone wanting to expand their repertoire for berries, particularly to those to worship berries.
 Thus, The Berry Bible title.